Pavlo-Orhunov/FoodMood/readme.md

-# This landing page is designed on a basis of a template kindly provided by Evhen Andrikanych. <br>
+# This landing page is designed on a basis of a template kindly provided by Yevhen Andrikanych. <br>

 ## Spent about 2 weeks, but working on the project about 1 week (2023/07/06 - 2023/07/18).
 Beginners level. <br>